mckennapsean/dissertation/content/05-security.md

 usability study with network analysts and managers from both research and operational organizations using real-time, real-world data from an organizational network.
 The intent of this study was to improve the design and see if the prototype met the needs of both analysts and managers.
-Nine cyber security professionals participated in the study: five analysts, four managers.
+Nine cybersecurity professionals participated in the study: five analysts, four managers.
 Each participant took part in a one-hour long think-aloud session, conducted by one moderator with an observer taking notes, both of whom participated in this research.
 Each session contained a scripted walk-through of the prototype, several prescribed tasks to complete, open-ended questions about how users would use the prototype, and distribution of a system usability scale [@brooke1996sus].